fbadine/util/README.md

 - __filename:__ Full path of the file where logs are to be written.
 This is a *TimedRotatingFileHandler* that rotates at midnight.
 - __debuglevel:__ The minimum log level that will be written into the file.
 All messages with level less than debuglevel will not be written into the file handler.
 Please check the logging class documentation for more info.
 - __log:__ Whether to generate logs or not.
+- __threadname:__ If True (default), put the threadname instead of the modulename in the log. threadname.function instead of module.function

 ### Usage
 In the main python file, do the following: